-Could My Corneal Flap Become Loose?
+Could My Corneal Flap Become Dislodged?

 “Could my flaps come loose?” is not something you want to hear no matter what context it’s said in.

 But when you’re talking about a surgical procedure that involves your eyes, then it’s especially unwelcome.